googleapis/google-auth-library-java/README.md

 to get Application Default Credentials.
 Credentials classes contained in this artifact are:
 - `CloudShellCredentials`: credentials for Google Cloud Shell built-in service account
-- `CloudShellCredentials`: credentials for Google Compute Engine built-in service account
+- `ComputeEngineCredentials`: credentials for Google Compute Engine built-in service account
 - `OAuth2Credentials`: base class for OAuth2-based credentials
 - `ServiceAccountCredentials`: credentials for a Service Account - use a JSON Web Token (JWT) to get access tokens